sebastinez/radicle-link/docs/rfc/0000-application-architecture.md

 platform, specifically "socket activation".

 On macOS, this is provided on macOS via [launchd].
-Linux distributions considered as tier 1 shall, however, by limited to those based on  [systemd] for the time being.
+Linux distributions considered as tier 1 shall, however, be limited to those based on [systemd] for the time being.

 We also assume the presence of an agent capable of producing Ed25519 signatures